ksnip/ksnip/README.md

 | Windows             | X         | X              | X           | X              | X             |                     | X                    |                   |
 | macOS               | X         | X              | X           | X              |               |                     |                      |                   |

-&ast; xdg-desktop-portal screenshots are screenshot taken by the compositor and passed to ksnip, you will see a popup dialog that required additional confirmation
+&ast; xdg-desktop-portal screenshots are screenshots taken by the compositor and passed to ksnip, you will see a popup dialog that required additional confirmation,
-    the real implementation can vary depending on the compositor.
-Currently, Snaps and Gnome Wayland `>= 41` only support xdg-desktop-portal screenshots, this is a limitation coming from the Gnome and Snaps developers, non-native screenshot tools are not allowed to take screenshots in any other way except through the xdg-desktop-portal.
+    the implementation can vary depending on the compositor.
+Currently, Snaps and Gnome Wayland `>= 41` only support xdg-desktop-portal screenshots, this is a limitation coming from the Gnome and Snaps, non-native screenshot tools are not allowed to take screenshots in any other way except through the xdg-desktop-portal.

 # Installing Binaries
 Binaries can be downloaded from the [Releases page](https://github.com/ksnip/ksnip/releases).
-Currently RPM, DEB, APT, Snap, Flatpak and AppImage for Linux, zipped EXE for Windows and
+Currently, RPM, DEB, APT, Snap, Flatpak and AppImage for Linux, zipped EXE for Windows and
 APP for macOS in a DMG package are available.